On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

-We are not able to pin down how character traits map to attitudes on testing, but the notion that there might be a correlation is mentioned by multiple of our interviewees.
-For example they hypothesize that testing practices are embraced when \interviewee{you have this thing in you that does not allow you to submit a horrible merge request}{4}{00:39:11}.
-From the anecdotal evidence interviewees shared with us in interviewees and from the way in which they describe themselves and their own approach to development and testing we find the remark that the perceived importance of testing maps to personal leanings plausible.
-For example, specific personal leanings or character traits might causate with \code{processConformity} or a tendency to shirk away from testing tasks which are defined as mandatory.
-On the other hand, \code{approachingWorkConscientiously} and not \code{avoidingConfrontation}, which we categorize as personal leanings or character traits might \code{encourageReflection} about practice which can lead changes of practices.
-Personal leanings seem to influence choices especially in connection with other conditions like mandates, long term vision or the perceived safety and responsibility of individuals in projects.
+Reflecting on experiences in different companies and recalling the polarizing opinion of a colleague who thought that testing was useless, one interviewee argues explicitly that decision-making regarding testing is dependent on factors that go beyond software development and are related to individual character (\code{PersonalityInfluencingTesting})\groundedin{1}{3}.
+Apart from that we are not able to pin down how character traits map to attitudes on testing through the analysis of interviews, but the notion that there might be a correlation is mentioned by multiple of our interviewees. \reviewmarktwo{For example they hypothesize that it is easier to establish testing practices in projects when developers are conscientious\groundedin{4}{1.7}.} From the evidence interviewees shared with us in interviews and from the way in which they describe themselves and their own approach to development and testing we find the remark that the perceived importance of testing maps to personal leanings plausible.
+For example, specific personal leanings or character traits might causate with \code{processConformity} or a tendency to shirk away from mandatory testing tasks.